SimranBatraa/medical_insurance_predictions/README.md

 MEDICAL INSURANCE AMOUNT PREDICTION

-Application of Regression Machine Learning Models in order to find out the Insurance Amount with the help of the best model
+Application of Regression Machine Learning Models and Exploratory Data Analysis in order to find out the Insurance Amount with the help of the best model

 MODELS USED: Linear Regression,Support Vector Machine and Random Forest